Security Overview

 Backups

-• pg_dump produces a compressed custom-format dump of the database.
+• A compressed dump of the database is produced.

 • A SHA-256 checksum is computed over the encrypted bytes.

 • The encrypted blob and checksum are pushed to a separate backup server over HTTPS.
-Every backup-server request is signed with HMAC-SHA256 over a timestamp + nonce + body, with per-request replay protection.
+Every upload is cryptographically signed and verified by the backup server, with replay protection on each request.
 The backup server verifies the checksum after upload.

 The backup server holds only encrypted blobs.
-A breach of the backup server alone yields ciphertext that cannot be decrypted without BACKUP_ENCRYPTION_KEY, which is not held on the backup server.
+A breach of the backup server alone yields ciphertext that cannot be decrypted without the backup encryption key, and that key isn't held on the backup server and isn't reachable from any configuration file.
+It can only be decrypted by a running SikkerKey instance with the decryption root already in memory.

 What We Store vs. Never See